Xilinx/open-nic-shell/README.md

                  indicate if MCS file is generated after bitstream generations.

     -user_plugin PATH
-                 path to the user plugin repository where a Tcl script build.tcl is expected.
+                 path to the user plugin repository.

     # Design parameters